pkillarjun/pkillarjun/README.md

+- Hi @github, please don't flag me.
-- Hi, My old account 0x34d is flagged by the GitHub team, so I will be using this one instead.
+- Hi, my old account 0x34d was flagged by the GitHub team, so I will be using this one instead.
-- Hi @github, please don't flag me;
+- This account's goal is to strategically maintain OSS-Fuzz integration.
+Apologies for any inconvenience.